SamuelFe/show-fonts/README.md

 Probably `ttfdump` is already on your system.

 # OK.. how do put this in my computer?
-You can select the contents inside `show-font` and save in a file with the name of `show-font` as well.
+You can select the contents inside `show-font` and save them (the text) inside a file with the name of `show-font` as well.
 Then you will need to provide the permition to execute the script.
 ```
 chmod +x show-font